 Equity Conflict Resolution Consulting and Restorative Processes

 Equity Conflict Resolution Consulting: Centering equity conflict as a system to understand and improve organizational communications.
 Through mediation, conflict coaching, healing and restorative processes, team building, leadership development, and systems design.

-Leaders tend to believe an organizational conflict is relational and not systemic, focusing only on people is a lost opportunity to effect change.
+It is easy to image that organizational conflict is relational and not systemic, but, focusing only on people is a lost opportunity to effect change.
 We must remember that systemic oppression results in systemic conflict.

 *Use equity conflict as an opportunity for personal growth, organizational learning, strategic change, emotional healing, understanding and transformation.

 Emergent Strategy Approach, best practices and extensive experience inform my processes of responding to the needs as it unfolds.
 I am not pre-scripted in my approach.
 I pay attention to what is unfolding, thus my strategy emerges.

 Examples of previous client processes:

 *Conduct a temperature check that finds "the heat".
 This phase unveils the organizational culture.
 Identifying opportunities and strengths that promote or hinder equity values and practices.